littleskunk/storj-contracts/README.md

 * Create an issuer Ethereum account on Parity.
 Move some gas ETH there.

-* Deploy an issuer contract [TODO]
+* Deploy an issuer contract using the following command.
+The application will try to verify the deployed contract on EtherScan.io using Chrome, so you need to have `chromedriver` browser automation utility installed:

+    distribute-tokens --chain=kovan --address=[issuer account] --address-column=address --amount-column=amount --csv-file=distribution.csv --token=[token contract address]

-* Call `StandardToken.approve(issuer_address, total_issuance_amount)` from the team multisig wallet to give the the issuer contract permission to transfer the tokens.
+* Call `StandardToken.approve(issuer_contract_address, total_issuance_amount)` from the team multisig wallet to give the the issuer contract permission to transfer the tokens.

 * Unlock issuer account on Parity (unlock from command line so that it stays open - TODO)

 * Run script:

-    distribute-tokens --chain=kovan --address-column=address ----amount-column=amount --csv-file=distribution.csv --issuer-address=[issuer contract] --no-allow-zero --limit=10000 --token=[token contract address]
+    distribute-tokens --chain=kovan --address=[issuer account] --address-column=address ----amount-column=amount --csv-file=distribution.csv --issuer-address=[issuer contract] --no-allow-zero --limit=10000 --token=[token contract address]

 This script will start issuing tokens.
 In the case the script is interrupted you can start it again.

-The number of tokens issued can be checked on Issuer contract address on etherscan.io.
+The number of tokens issued so far can be checked on Issuer contract address on etherscan.io.